I’m told that I need to run my radiators at a lower temperature if I have a heat pump fitted, but how will I still be warm?

 a) Instead of turning on and off, the radiator can be kept at a constant lower temperature that matches the heat demand.

 b) To reduce the warm-up load, the room can be never allowed to get too cold.
-E.g. a night temperature of say 18°C. The heating can also be turned on say an extra hour (or more) earlier in the morning.
+E.g. a night temperature of say 18°C (say 2° lower than normal).
+The heating can also be turned on say an extra hour or more, earlier in the morning.

 It may seem wasteful to have the heating enabled when we are asleep or out.
 However, the heat pump’s efficiency gain can be significant if we can drop the water temperature flowing through it, so even if the total heat delivered to the building is greater, the heat pumps power input can be less.

 In well- insulated buildings that are occupied most of the time, it can be found most effective to keep the system constantly enabled 24/7.